zhenhu9/Sed-Notes/Gnu-sed.md

 Note: match 2nd line; & char means the original match.

-/* Save as above, '.*' means any number of any characters.
+/* Same as above, '.*' means any number of any characters.
 $ seq 3 | sed '2s/.*/&\nhere!/'